 The root note here is found on the 4th and on the 2nd strings.
 It might be easier to find it through the 2nd string, though.

-The reason why most people leave out the 4th string is because the finger position is a bit uncomfortable to play.
+The reason why most people leave out the 4th string is that the finger position is a bit uncomfortable to play.

 Also, when doing this, you can just keep playing this shape exactly as you do when you’re playing D Major in its open shape.